efeelize/eng/bec/record/phase_1/Day_23.md

 adjust the
 policies
 related.
-- divide responsibilities and help employee prioritize  /praiˈɔritaiz/ work that must be done
+- divide responsibilities and help employee prioritize /praiˈɔritaiz/ work that must be done.
 - take into account the cost of stress before increasing anyone's workload or hire more people.
 - training programe to improve their KSAs,such as time